-The foundations of what we now consider modern Spain were laid the Old Kingdom of Castile.
-Stretching to the north from Madrid, and including the current state of Castilla y Leon, the story of Castile is associated to Don Quijote and El Cid, with fairy tale castles surrounded by windmills, maidens in distress, crusaders and duals at dawn.
+The foundations of what we now consider modern Spain were laid in the Old Kingdom of Castile.
+Stretching to the north from Madrid, and including the current state of Castilla y Leon, the story of Castile is associated to Don Quijote and El Cid, with fairytale castles surrounded by windmills, maidens in distress, crusaders and duals at dawn.

 The architectural magnificence throughout the whole region, including the cathedrals of Burgos and León.
 Much fine sculpture as well.

 Walled villages, grand monasteries, windmills, hilltop castles and a backdrop of vast, undulating landscape.

 The vast and magnificent 16th-century Palace of El Escorial.

 To visit the exciting and diverse capital of Spain, the historical Madrid, is to discover a majestic and cosmopolitan city, a Metropolis in perfect harmony between classicism and modernity.